immutable-js/immutable-js/.github/CONTRIBUTING.md

  2. Install all dependencies. (`npm install`)
  3. If you've added code, add tests.
  4. If you've changed APIs, update the documentation.
- 5. Build generated JS, run tests and ensure your code passes lint. (`npm run build && npm run test`)
+ 5. Build generated JS, run tests and ensure your code passes lint. (`npm run test`)
- 6. Be sure to commit the generated JS in `/dist`.
- 7. If you haven't already, complete the Contributor License Agreement ("CLA").
+ 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Documentation